-Mandatory Minimum Fine: Administrative Licensing Actions: Type of Licensing Action (Susp/Rev): Length of Term of License Withdrawal Action: Mandatory Term of License Withdrawal Action:

-Habitual Traffic Offender Law: State Has Such a Law (Yes/No): Grounds for Being Declared an Habitual Offender:

-Type of Criminal Offense if Convicted on Charges of Driving While on Habitual Offender Status Sanctions Following a Conviction of Driving While on Habitual Offender Status: Imprisonment (Term): Mandatory Minimum Term of Imprisonment: Fine (\$ Range): Mandatory Minimum Fine (\$): Licensing Actions (Specify): Not more than \$500 If such violation was simultaneous with a second or subsequent DWI conviction-\$300 to \$500 §32:415 Civil Penalty: An offender is also subject to a civil penalty of not more than \$1,250 §32:415(D)(1) None
+Mandatory Minimum Fine: Administrative Licensing Actions: Type of Licensing Action (Susp/Rev): Length of Term of License Withdrawal Action: Mandatory Term of License Withdrawal Action: 2 Habitual Traffic Offender Law: State Has Such a Law (Yes/No): Grounds for Being Declared an Habitual Offender: Term of License Rev While Under Habitual Offender Status: Type of Criminal Offense if Convicted on Charges of Driving While on Habitual Offender Status Sanctions Following a Conviction of Driving While on Habitual Offender Status: Imprisonment (Term): Mandatory Minimum Term of Imprisonment: Fine (\$ Range): Mandatory Minimum Fine (\$): Licensing Actions (Specify): Not more than \$500 If such violation was simultaneous with a second or subsequent DWI conviction-\$300 to \$500 §32:415 Civil Penalty: An offender is also subject to a civil penalty of not more than \$1,250 §32:415(D)(1) None Susp/Rev §32:415(B) Original susp/rev period extended for 1 yr §32:415(B) For 2nd and sub. offenses, original susp/rev period extended for 1 yr (mand except in situations where the use of an ignition interlock device has been authorized) Note: A hardship license is available for first offenders. \$32:415.1 Special Note: A 1st or sub offender is eligible for restricted driving for the entire susp/rev period, if the equip their vehicles with "ignition interlock" devices. \$32:378.2(A)(2)(ii) Incarceration Costs.
+An offender may be required to pay the costs of their incarceration. §15:705(A) and Code of Criminal Procedure art.
+890.2 Yes §32:1472 et seq.

-Susp/Rev §32:415(B)

-Original susp/rev period extended for 1 yr §32:415(B)

-For 2nd and sub. offenses, original susp/rev period extended for 1 yr (mand except in situations where the use of an ignition interlock device has been authorized) Note: A hardship license is available for first offenders. \$32:415.1

-Special Note: A 1st or sub offender is eligible for restricted driving for the entire susp/rev period, if the equip their vehicles with "ignition interlock" devices. \$32:378.2(A)(2)(ii)

-Yes §32:1472 et seq.

-Convictions for 10 or more traffic law offs w/n a 3 yr period Applies to those offenses that are required to be reported to the Department of Public Safety and Corrections. $\S{32:1472(A)}$

-Prohibition from operating a vehicle for 3 yrs \$32:1479 Note: A 1st time habitual offender may apply for a hardship license under \$32:1477(B) & (C)(3).
+Convictions for 10 or more traffic law offs w/n a 3 yr period Applies to those offenses that are required to be reported to the Department of Public Safety and Corrections. $\S{32:}1472(A)$ Prohibition from operating a vehicle for 3 yrs $\S32:1479$ Note: A 1st time habitual offender may apply for a hardship license under $\S32:1477(B)$ & (C)(3).
+Other State Laws Related To Alcohol Use:

-Laws Requiring BAC Chemical Tests on Persons Killed in Traffic Accidents: State Has Such a Law (Yes/No): BAC Chemical Test Is Given to the the Following Persons: Driver: Vehicle Passengers: Pedestrian:

-Laws Establishing the Minimum Ages Concerning Alcoholic Beverages: Minimum Age (Years) Sale/Purchase:

-Dram Shop Laws and Related Legal Actions: State Has a Dram Shop Law (Yes/No):
+Laws Requiring BAC Chemical Tests on Persons Killed in Traffic Accidents: State Has Such a Law (Yes/No): BAC Chemical Test Is Given to the the Following Persons: Driver: Vehicle Passengers: Pedestrian: Laws Establishing the Minimum Ages Concerning Alcoholic Beverages: Minimum Age (Years) Sale/Purchase: Minimum Age (Years) Possession: Minimum Age (Years) Consumption: Dram Shop Laws and Related Legal Actions: State Has a Dram Shop Law (Yes/No):